 The Canon EOS 6D Mark II arrived five years after the original Canon EOS 6D, and brought some major updates that made it feel very current and fresh – and it still does.
 The original EOS 6D was a bit of an old plodder, but the EOS 6D Mark II is a very different proposition.
 As well as a step up in resolution – from 20.2MP to 26.2MP – it features Canon’s latest DIGIC 7 processing engine, a touch-sensitive, vari-angle display and 5-axis digital stabilisation for handheld video recording (which tops out at 1080p – no 4K option here, alas).
 The autofocus system gets a healthy boost in the shape of 45 cross-type points – although the AF point array is weighted towards the centre of the frame.
 The system is sensitive down to -3EV and benefits from Canon’s excellent Dual Pixel CMOS AF in Live View and movies too.
 It’s a great camera to shoot with, and the EOS 6D Mark II's combination of features, flexibility and value make it one of the best Canon cameras of all.

 The D750 has now been discontinued and replaced by the Nikon D780, but even though the D780 has been out a little while, it's still too pricey to warrant a place on this list.
-The D750 is now quite hard to find, but if you can hunt one out, you'll likely be getting a bargain!
 The D750 takes its controls and handling cues from Nikon's enthusiast-level DSLRs rather than its pro models, but it does have Nikon's tried and trusted 51-point AF system which was, for a while, the best in the Nikon range.
 The D750 does not capture 4K video, but it can shoot 1080p full HD at up to 60fps.
 It also has a tilting rear screen, so although its live view autofocus isn't especially fast, it's still a step ahead of most fixed-screen DSLRs.
 The D750 is an easy camera to live with and, of course, it offers access to a huge range of Nikon-fit lenses.
 It's the cheapest full frame Nikon camera right now, though the Nikon Z5 runs it pretty close.

 It might not have the glamour of Sony’s top-flight A9 II and ultra-high-resolution A7R IV bodies but the A7 III grabs many of the best bits from both pricier models and delivers them in a more affordable package.
 Headline features include highly a effective 696-point AF system and a 5-axis image stabilization system that promises 5EV of compensation.There’s a new 24.2MP back-illuminated image sensor, coupled with the latest generation of image processor, and the two deliver amazing tonal range and make super-high-ISO settings possible.
 Handling is excellent, with a design that combines easy access to important camera settings with a typically compact and lightweight Alpha build.
 For top performance and AF tech at a sensible price, it’s the best Sony camera out there.